Custom illustrations inform and satisfy the visual needs of your audience. Without them, your company won’t stand a chance against its competitors.

 Vector graphics are the ideal illustrations used for web illustration.
-Unlike the previous style, images created through vector graphics are made without pixels.
-They are characterized by seamless lines that can be enlarged without compromising the image quality.
+Unlike the previous style, images created through vector graphics don’t have pixels.
+They have seamless lines that are enlargeable without compromising the image quality.

 Though vectors have their own cons, too.
 Pixels in raster formats allow illustrations to be more detailed and the lack of it in vectors makes it less so.
 Giving illustrations done in this style a more cartoonish feel.
 Some examples of vector file formats are SVG, EPS, and PDF.

 Companies are like people — they have their own identities, personality, and goals.
 The company’s logo and branding are the visuals that can communicate all of these to the public without having to say a single word.